 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Jack Northrop: (2.1, 3.6, ) It's important to select the labeling sites so the area of interest is triangulated.
+Also, measuring quantum yields for each site is important and removing all the free dye.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Ishita Mukerji: This method aligns with structural information, obtained with methods like NMR or X-ray crystallography.
+When the FRET results are put into a structural context it can enhance the existing information.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?